N4D MESH CONTROLLER

 Honeypot Detection Engine

-The agent has a score-based honeypot detection system with five dedicated functions: hpScoreIP, hpAddScore, hpBlacklistCheck, hpIsBlacklisted, hpCheckMultiService, and hpVerifyDeploy.
+The agent has a score-based honeypot detection system with six dedicated functions: hpScoreIP, hpAddScore, hpBlacklistCheck, hpIsBlacklisted, hpCheckMultiService, and hpVerifyDeploy.
 Targets scoring above a threshold are blacklisted and skipped.
 The Elasticsearch probe checks for the string es-no-real-data-possible-honeypot as a honeypot signal.
 Result type strings es_hp_suspect, docker_hp_suspect, and consul_hp_suspect are reported back to the C2 to update the global blacklist.

 Cloudflare Quick Tunnel Mesh